danchitnis/simple-slider/README.md

 # simple-slider

 A simple range slider based on vanilla HTML, CSS and JS with no dependencies.
+Features include:

+- Cross-browser compatibility using vanilla Javascript and CSS
+- Simple constructor and developer friendly
+- Single file library with no dependency, written in Typescript and compatible with ES6
+- Can be bundled with modern tools such as [RollupJS](https://rollupjs.org/)
+- Touch enabled for touchscreen devices
+- Responsive to real-time layout change

 # Example